 The Learning Centre also has a wildlife webcam via which you can view a live feed of the cliff-side guillemot colony.

-The Learning Centre is situated just by the right-hand section of car park as you come in to Durlston Country Park.
+The Learning Centre is situated just by the right-hand section of the car park as you come in to Durlston Country Park.

 Star-gazing experiences